Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Self**
 > **Requirements:**  An encounter ends.
 At least two allies were staggered at some point during the encounter.
 > **Effect:** Each ally regains 2 recoveries and 1 daily power.
-> **Special:**  This power can only be recovered during an extended rest.
+> **Special:**  This power can only be recovered during a long rest.

 > #### Lead the Group
 > *You stand in front as a proud example.
 Where you point, others will follow.*
 > **Daily** **Swift Action**
 > **Born Leadership Attack 15** ● **Martial, Weapon**
 > **Near** earshot, all allies
-> **Effect:** Until the end of the encounter, on the target’s turn, you can either slide the target one square or the target gains a +2 bonus to all attack rolls until the end of the turn.
+> **Effect:** Until the end of the encounter, on the target’s turn, you can either shunt the target one square or the target gains a +2 bonus to all attack rolls until the end of the turn.
 You can also use an immediate reaction to grant the target a basic attack.

 > #### Corral the Group
 > *Your presence inspires others to act with a similar strength of personality.*